ali-shokoohi/voice-chatbot/README.md

-# Chatbot with OpenAI's GPT-3.5 Turbo Model
+# Voice Chatbot with OpenAI's GPT-3.5 Turbo Model

 This is a chatbot that uses OpenAI's GPT-3.5 Turbo Model to generate responses to user input.